MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/data-exclusion.md

 Defines the Data Exclusion fields that can be uploaded and downloaded in a bulk file.

-You can download all *Data Exclusion* records in the account by including the [DownloadEntity](downloadentity.md) value of *SeasonalityAdjustments* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
+You can download all *Data Exclusion* records in the account by including the [DownloadEntity](downloadentity.md) value of *DataExclusions* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).

 The following Bulk CSV example would add a new Data Exclusion.